hydrobricks/hydrobricks-doc/doc/basics.rst

 When the model is executed multiple times successively, it clears its previous states.
 When the states initialization provided by ``initialize_state_variables()`` has been used, the model resets its state variables to these saved values.

+Note on the warmup period
+^^^^^^^^^^^^^^^^^^^^^^^^^

+The warmup period, also called the spin-up period, is a period of 1 or 2 years used to initialize the hydrological model.
+The hydrological model can be seen as a connected set of water reservoirs (the snow reservoir, the baseflow reservoir, etc.).
+At the beginning of the simulation, all reservoirs are empty.
+The warmup period is used to fill those reservoirs (notably the snow reservoir) with water.
+As a consequence, the snow content and discharge simulated in these years are usually underestimated and should not be considered for analysis, calibration or evaluation.

 Evaluation